How To Open A Local Company In Singapore For Foreigners

 Branch Office

-The branch office is the preferred institution set up by foreign SMEs in Singapore.
+A foreign company can also choose to set up a branch office in Singapore.
 A branch office will only become a legal entity after registration, and this company will be an extension of the parent company.
 As a result, the parent company will be responsible for the debts and liabilities incurred by the branch office.
 The branch office is expected to hire at least one local authorised representative.
 In addition, the branch office is required to prepare an audited financial report for the annual return filing.

 Representative Office